harmsel/ImmersiveEnvironments/MIDI-Madmapper.md

 How it works: Sensor -> MICRO-> Seeeduino -> MIDI -> Ableton

 ### Ableton MIDI settings
-* Live > Preferences > Link/tempo/MIDI > MIDI ports.
+1. Live > Preferences > Link/tempo/MIDI
+- in the 'MIDI ports' section:
-* select Micro: Track and Remote
+	- select Micro: Track and Remote

-* Check if MIDI Is received by Ableton
+**Check if MIDI Is received by Ableton
+**
 In the top, on the far right, two squares next to each other.
-You see the yellow block light up very briefly at MIDI input. (see screenshot below)
+You see the yellow block light up very briefly at MIDI input.

-Video (DUTCH only!
-So if you don’t get it, let me know ASAP): https://www.youtube.com/watch?v=XS0JlHeDmTY
+Video explaning (DUTCH only!) how to connect MIDI input to Ableton: [https://youtu.be/XS0JlHeDmTY?t=176]() Code is a bit different from the code we use now

 All Code examples:
 https://github.com/harmsel/ImmersiveEnvironments